oskar-j/fastcat/README.md

 #### What's coming next?

-Support of Russian, Spanish and Ukrainian language, as well as adding Fastcat to the public python repository.
+Support for the rest of european languages, as well as adding Fastcat to the public python repository.
 Exporting n-size tree of categories to a CSV or GraphML file.
-Experimenting to find out if backward compatibily with Python 2 is possible (through the `six` package).
+Experimenting to find out if backward compatibility with Python 2 is possible (through the `six` package).

 License
 -------